IshmamAbir/Bangladeshis-in-Japan-Hub/visa-process/renewing-residence-permit-in-person.md

 6. **Collect Your Card:** When your number is called, hand over your postcard, passport, old residence card, and the form with the revenue stamp.
 7. **Receive Your New Card:** They will give you your passport and your new residence card (they will punch a hole in your old one and return it to you).
 Your renewal is complete.

+> **Note**: Update your new recidence status in your bank account, MyNumber Card & other documents after collecting your new residence card.

 ---

 ## 💡 Tips for Visiting the Immigration Office